daniel-johnson/Library/README.md

 A long book, it took me a year of reading it on and off.
 Worth it.

-### Zen and the Art of Archery
-A european in Japan, studying archery to learn zen.
-I've read about meditation and mindfullness, This book feels like someone walking me through how they learned it, with no nonsense.

-### The Social Skills Guidebook: Manage Shyness, Improve Your Conversations, and Make Friends, Without Giving Up Who You Are.
+### TheSocial Skills Guidebook: Manage Shyness, Improve Your Conversations, and Make Friends, Without Giving Up Who You Are.
 If you have _any_ level of social anxiety or difficulty, I recommend this.
 His [blog](https://www.succeedsocially.com/thesocialskillsguidebook) also has a lot of really good, specific content.

 ### Letters to a Young Poet